cockroachdb/docs/v20.1/authorization.md

 redirect_from: create-and-manage-users.html
 ---

 User authorization is the act of defining access policies for authenticated CockroachDB users.
 CockroachDB allows you to create, manage, and remove your cluster's [users](#sql-users) and assign SQL-level [privileges](#assign-privileges) to the users.
-Additionally, if you have an [Enterprise license](get-started-with-enterprise-trial.html), you can use [role-based access management (RBAC)](#roles) for simplified user management.
+Additionally, you can use [role-based access management (RBAC)](#roles) for simplified user management.

 ## SQL users